+The right professional speaker can make your meeting while the opposite can happen with the wrong choice.
 The two most important initial decisions in hiring a professional speaker are: first, in hiring a professional speaker, determine if you want a speaker with content or one for primarily entertainment value.
 Next you will want to decide if you want to work through a speaker bureau or if you will want to work directly with the speaker.

-Content speakers vs. Entertainment Speakers
+Content Professional Speakers vs. Entertainment Professional Speakers

 While there are hybrid speakers that deliver a bit of each, you would be well served if you get very clear as to which is your primary desire.
 While most of the professional content speakers are entertaining and lively, they are not humorists and will generally not have your audience laughing and in stitches throughout their speech.
 What they will do is deliver the content of their expertise in an engaging manner.
 Be honest with yourself and decide between entertainment and content as the overarching reason for which speaker to select.